 Jeff is happily married to Susan, his loving wife of over thirty years.
 They have three adult children, Daniel, Hannah and Andrew.
 Jeff has coached fifteen years in the NASC soccer association, provides consultation toward the development and delivery of effective mental health, health and social service initiatives and is an active member in his church.

 Dan has been a practicing counsellor in the GTA since 2006.
 He obtained his Master’s of Education degree from University of Toronto/OISE in 2010, specializing in Counselling Psychology for Community and Educational Settings.
 Prior to this, he obtained a Graduate Certificate in Addictions Counselling from Durham College in 2006.
 He also completed his Bachelor of Science degree in Psychology from Trent University in 2001.
-He is currently completing his certification in Cognitive Behavioural Therapy, also through the University of Toronto.
+He is a regisetered psychotherapist and has certification in Cognitive Behavioural Therapy, also through the University of Toronto.